Astilbe

 Astilbe /əˈstɪlbiː/ is a genus of 18 species of rhizomatous flowering plants within the family Saxifragaceae, native to mountain ravines and woodlands in Asia and North America.
 Some species are known by the common names false goat's beard and false spirea.

+Species range from New Guinea, Java, Borneo, and the Philippines to Indochina, the Himalayas, China, Japan, and the Russian Far East, and to the southeastern United States.

 These hardy herbaceous perennials are cultivated by gardeners for their large, handsome, often fern-like foliage and dense, feathery plumes of flowers.
 They are widely adapted to shade and water-logged conditions, hence they are particularly associated with pond-side planting.
 They also tolerate clay soils well.
 Numerous hybrid cultivars have been raised.
 Flowers of at least some Astilbe species have a strong and pleasant aroma.
 Some species, including Astilbe rivularis, are used in traditional medicine.